-Wally has decided that he wants a cheeseburger forthwith.
+Wally has decided that he wants a cheeseburger.
+Now.

-Unfortunately, the slow-moving line inside McDonald's doesn't seem to want to consent to his wishes.
-He has been fidgeting so impatiently with the crumpled five-dollar bill that he'd found stuck to his Physics homework that it's turned softer than the fabric of his shirt.
+Unfortunately, the slow-moving line inside the Gotham City McDonald's doesn't seem to want to consent to his wishes.
+He has been fidgeting so impatiently with the crumpled five-dollar bill that he'd found stuck in his Physics textbook that it's turned softer than the fabric of his shirt.

-He stands on his tiptoes to try to see over the heads of the six or so customers in front of him and growls, tossing his head back at the sound of a vacuous-sounding girl asking what the difference was between "hamburgers" and "cheeseburgers."
+He stands on his tiptoes to try to see over the heads of the six or so customers in front of him and growls, tossing his head back at the sound of a cashier asking what the difference was between "hamburgers" and "cheeseburgers."

 His stomach rumbles like it's in the middle of an earthquake and he almost cries.

-"Order number seventy-seven," a voice calls from behind the crowd to his left, and he jumps at the sound of it – the all-too-familiar, husky, contemptuous lilt of it; the deadpan snark of it.
+"Order number seventy-seven," a voice calls from behind the crowd to his left, and he jumps at the sound of it—the all-too-familiar, hoarse, contemptuous lilt of it.

 He looks wildly around, crouching in paranoia, hands automatically balling into fists, prepared to fend off any sudden murderous pouncing.
 How had she found him?
 The dastardly harpy!

-He would pay further terrified attention to this, but something else manages to thankfully distract him – his eyes are mercifully ensnared by the rather fetching posterior of one of the cashier girls, who is currently at the heating station, putting together orders.
-She stands on her tiptoes to reach for a french fry container, and Wally smirks at the view.
+He would pay further terrified attention to this, but something else manages to thankfully distract him—his eyes are mercifully ensnared by the figure of one of the cashier girls, who is currently at the heating station, putting together orders.
+She stands on her tiptoes to reach for a french fry container.
 Her long blonde ponytail, popping out from her uniform cap, trails down to her hips.
-Her sinewy, muscular legs stretch becomingly out from the khaki shorts, which, incidentally, accentuate her ass(ets) very nicely.
+Her sinewy, muscular legs stretch out from the khaki shorts.
+Wally's eyes follow the shape.